chaitanyaadave-bit/Online-Exam-Portal/README.md

 Following is the folder structure required to run this program:
 ExamProject--> com--> exam--> model, 'ui', 'util'.

 The 'model' folder contains the java file Question.java.
-The 'ui' folder contains ExamPortal.java
+The 'ui' folder contains ExamPortal.java.
 The 'util' folder contains QuestionLoader.java.

 exam_question.txt is saved in ExamProject